Deadwood Lookout Cabin

 Directions

-From Boise, take Highway 55 north about 35 miles to Banks.
-Turn right (east) on Banks-Lowman Road and proceed 25 miles to Forest Road 555.
-Turn left (north) on FR 555 and proceed 9 miles to the junction with FR 555EC.
-Turn right on FR 555EC and proceed 3 miles to the cabin at road's end.
-High-clearance vehicle required for steep, narrow dirt roads.
+From Boise, Idaho, take Highway 55 north about 35 miles to Banks, Idaho.
+Turn right (east) on Banks-Lowman Road and proceed 25 miles to the junction with Forest Road 555.
+Turn left (north) on Road 555 and proceed 9 miles to the junction of Forest Roads 555 and 555EC.
+Turn right on 555EC and proceed 3 miles to Deadwood Lookout Recreation Cabin at the end of the road.
+High-clearance vehicle recommended.

 Amenities